maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### String input ####

 This is a normal input into which students may type whatever they choose.
 It is always converted into a Maxima string internally.
 Note that there is no way whatsoever to parse the student's string into a Maxima expression.
 If you accept a string, then it will always remain a string!
 You can't later check for algebraic equivalence.
-The only tests available will be simple string matches, regular expressions, etc.
+The only tests available will be simple string matches, etc.

 #### Notes input ####